Nonparametric inference for discretely sampled L\'evy processes: Results

-where $\operatorname{Log}$ denotes the so-called distinguished logarithm, i.e.\ a logarithm that is a continuous and single-valued function of $t,$ see Theorem 7.6.2 of \cite{chung} for the definition.
-Furthermore, $\hat{\gamma},\hat{\lambda}$ and $\hat{\sigma}^2$ are estimators of $\gamma,\nu(\mathbb{R})$ and $\sigma^2,$ respectively.
-Notice that in general the distinguished logarithm $\Log(g(t))$ of some function $g$ is not a composition of a fixed branch of an ordinary logarithm with $g.$ The estimator $\rho_{n}$ seems to be given by a more complicated expression than $\hat{\rho},$ because it depends explicitly on estimators of $\gamma$ and $\nu(\mathbb{R})$ in addition to the estimator of $\sigma^2.$ Furthermore, the distinguished logarithm in \eqref{deconvnoise-fnh} can be defined only for those $\omega $'s from the sample space $\Omega$ for which $\hat{\phi}$ as a function of $t$ does not hit zero on $[-h^{-1},h^{-1}].$ For those $\omega$'s for which this is not satisfied, $\rho_{n}$ has to be assigned an arbitrary value, e.g.\ one can assume that $\rho_{n}$ is a standard normal density.
-It is shown in \cite{gug3} that the probability of the event that $\hat{\phi}$ hits zero for $t$ in $[-h^{-1},h^{-1}]$ vanishes under appropriate conditions as $n\rightarrow\infty.$ However, an almost sure result of a similar type remains to be unknown.
-This seems to be a disadvantage of the estimator $\rho_{n}.$ On the other hand the estimator $\hat{\rho}$ is undefined for $x=0$ and a study of its asymptotic properties requires stronger moment conditions on the L\'evy density $\rho.$ In conclusion, both estimators are rate-optimal, but each of them seems to have its own advantages over another.
+where $\operatorname{Log}$ denotes the so-called distinguished logarithm, i.e.\ a `logarithm' that is a continuous and single-valued function of $t,$ see Theorem 7.6.2 of \cite{chung} for its construction.
+Furthermore, $\hat{\gamma},$ $\hat{\nu}(\mathbb{R})$ and $\hat{\sigma}^2$ are estimators of the parameters $\gamma,\nu(\mathbb{R})$ and $\sigma^2,$ respectively.
+Notice that in general the distinguished logarithm $\Log(g(t))$ of some function $g$ is not a composition of a fixed branch of an ordinary logarithm with $g.$ The estimator $\rho_{n}$ seems to be given by a more complicated expression than $\hat{\rho},$ because it depends explicitly on estimators of $\gamma$ and $\nu(\mathbb{R})$ in addition to the estimator of $\sigma^2.$ The matter is furthermore complicated by the need to use the distinguished logarithm.
+The latter in \eqref{deconvnoise-fnh} can be defined only for those $\omega $'s from the sample space $\Omega$ for which $\hat{\phi}$ as a function of $t$ does not hit zero on $[-h^{-1},h^{-1}].$ For those $\omega$'s for which this is not satisfied, $\rho_{n}$ has to be assigned an arbitrary value, e.g.\ one can assume that $\rho_{n}$ is a standard normal density.
+It is shown in \cite{gug3} that as $n\rightarrow\infty,$ the probability of the event that $\hat{\phi}$ hits zero for $t$ in $[-h^{-1},h^{-1}]$ vanishes under appropriate conditions.
+However, an almost sure result of a similar type remains to be unknown (it has been established only in the context of \cite{belomestny} in \cite{sohl}).
+Also in practice the fact that $\hat{\phi}$ does not vanish can be checked for a discrete grid of points $t$ only and it could happen that one misses the fact that $\hat{\phi}(t)$ is zero for some $t\in[-h^{-1},h^{-1}].$ All this seems to be a disadvantage of the estimator $\rho_{n}.$ On the other hand the estimator $\hat{\rho}$ is undefined for $x=0$ and a study of its asymptotic properties requires stronger moment conditions on the L\'evy density $\rho.$ Also, a division by $x^{2}$ in the vicinity of the origin might render it numerically unstable.
+In conclusion, both estimators are rate-optimal over an appropriate class of L\'evy triplets, but each of them seems to have its own advantages over another.